jax-ml/jax/README.md

 pair.
 The `init_fun` is used to initialize network parameters and the `apply_fun` takes parameters and inputs to produce outputs.
-There are constructor functions for common basic pairs, like `Conv` and `Relu`, and these pairs can be composed in serial using `stax.serial` or in parallel using `stax.parallel`.
+There are constructor functions for common basic pairs, like `Conv` and `Relu`, and these pairs can be composed in series using `stax.serial` or in parallel using `stax.parallel`.

 Here’s an example: